 Small leaved lime

 Nowadays the small leaved lime (Tilia cordata) is a relatively rare tree in the U.K. but after the last ice age, it was common.
 Pollen analysis of sediments suggests that small leaved limes were a major component of southern lowland woodlands in the British Isles.
-Why the species has largely ‘disappeared’ is not clear; it could be climate change, or perhaps the trees were growing on land most suited or wanted for agriculture and it was simply cut down: or perhaps it was more vulnerable than other species to the grazing of the stock animals of early settlers.
+Why the species has largely 'disappeared' is not clear; it could be climate change, or perhaps the trees were growing on land most suited foe, or wanted for, agriculture and it was simply cut down.
+Maybe, it was more vulnerable than other species to the grazing of the 'stock' animals of early settlers.

-Not unsurprisingly, the leaves of the small leaved lime are smaller than those of the broad leaved lime – being about 8cm long and 8 cm in width.
+Not unsurprisingly, the leaves of the small leaved lime are smaller than those of the broad leaved lime - being about 8cm long and 8 cm in width.
 The leaves are also somewhat more symmetrical than those of the broad leaved lime.
-Sometimes the base of the leaf is described as heart shaped, the tip of the leaf comes to a point.
-The edge of the leaf or margin has a series of fine ‘teeth’; that is, it is finely serrated.
+Sometimes, the base of the leaf is described as heart shaped and the tip of the leaf comes to a point.
+The edge of the leaf or margin has a series of fine 'teeth'; that is, it is serrated.

 With mature leaves, the upper surface is a dark, shiny green whilst the lower (abaxial) surface is paler and there may be 'red / brown' hairs in the axils (angles) of the veins.
 Each leaf has a distinct stalk or petiole, which can be up to 4 cm long.

 Buds, Bark & Stem